 Contact her at: rosseirys.de.la.rosa@vanderbilt.edu

-Milani (she/her) is an undergraduate member of the AHDS Lab majoring in Medicine, Health, & Society with a minor in Data Science at Vanderbilt.
-Her academic interests focus on exploring community-based strategies to address health disparities and investigating how art and visual expression can foster collective action.
-Her work in the AHDS Lab aims to assess the impacts of social support on maternal health outcomes.
+Coco (she/her) is an undergraduate member of the AHDS Lab majoring in Medicine, Health, and Society & Economics with a minor in Data Science at Vanderbilt.
+Her research interests include exploring how environmental and behavioral factors affect health outcomes, and her work with the AHDS Lab aims to examine the ways in which pregnancy outcomes are impacted by the social and physical environment.

 Gayatri Aluri

-Gayatri is a Vanderbilt alum and aspiring maternal and child health clinician-researcher.
-Her research interests lie in the intersections of birth and sexual health equity, gendered and racialized disparities in health and wellbeing, social movements, care work, and models of care.
-She is especially passionate about investigating the role of Reproductive Justice in improving structural and health outcomes in minoritized communities, and her current work with the AHDS lab is focused on understanding the socioecology of pregnancy planning in diverse populations.
+Gayatri (she/her) is a Vanderbilt alum, affiliate of the AHDS Lab, and an aspiring maternal and child health clinician-researcher.
+Her research interests lie in the intersections of birth and sexual health equity, gendered and racialized disparities in health and wellbeing, and social movements, care work and models of care.
+She is especially passionate about investigating the role of Reproductive Justice in improving structural and health outcomes in minoritized communities.
+Her current work with the AHDS lab is focused on understanding the socioecology of pregnancy planning and intendedness in diverse populations, emphasizing the importance of resisting heteropatriarchal generalizations about conception and desire.